Zerohazard8x/2lazy4gist/AI.md

 ---END---

 Do's:
-1. Emphasize grammatical correctness and faithfulness to the original (in that order)
-2. If you think the "original language" is not English, please provide translations of each rewrite into English.
+1. If you think the "original language" is not English, please provide translations of each rewrite into English.
 ```

 ---